hhadah/hhadah/README.md

 - 👋 Hi, I’m Hussain Hadah
-- 👀 I’m interested an Economics Ph.D.
+- 👀 I’m an Economics Ph.D.
 Candidate at the University of Houston.
 I am interested in labor and development economics, and applied microeconimcs.
 - 📫 You can reach me at hhadah@uh.edu

 <!---